clarkipeng/clarkipeng.github.io/_pages/about.md

 My research interests include all aspects of AI.
 My current work at [UCLA's NLP Group](https://web.cs.ucla.edu/~kwchang/) involves improving physical commonsense in video generation and benchmarking video generation models.
 I am also actively involved many other AI projects on [kaggle](https://www.kaggle.com/werus23), where I've achieved top placements in competitions, and serve as a projects officer specializing in Competitions at ACM AI @ UCLA.

-Currently, I am working as a Generative AI Intern at Scale.ai, where I contribute to RLHF projects aiming at improving state-of-the-art models ability to reason and solve STEM-related problems.
+Currently, I am working as a Generative AI Intern at Scale.ai, where I work on RLHF projects aiming to improve state-of-the-art models ability to reason and solve difficult STEM problems.

-I also enjoy competitive programming and game creation!
+I also enjoy competitive programming and making games!

 <!-- ---
 permalink: /